kevinbcarpenter/restful-with-billions/README.md

 Approach:
 - Overview of the design and patterns we used.
-- Sprinkle in the best practices with REST and lessons learned overall.
 - Start with the basic HTTP Server
     - Add in endpoints
         - GETS and POSTS most know, but what about PUT, DELETE…